 How much does it cost to volunteer?

 While we often couple volunteer work with the definition “offering our skills and time for free”, we sometimes do not take into account that there are still costs and expenses associated with volunteering abroad.
 For one – travel expenses are on us.
 This means plane tickets, buses, trains, etc. Additionally, many nonprofit organizations do ask volunteers to help cover the costs of their stay (accommodation, meals, etc).
-For more on this subject specifically, check out another blog post here.
+This blog goes more depth into the costs of volunteering abroad.